 Access to services ends when the sponsorship expires.

-If sponsored people need a printing allocation, departments can request this by using the Request an Account tab on the Print Account Provisioning page.
+- Departments can request printing.
+If sponsored people need a printing allocation, departments can request this on the Print Account Provisioning page.

 Who Are Sponsored People?

 Sponsored people are those who are affiliated with the university and who need access to online university services or resources, but who are not faculty, staff, students, retirees, or alumni.
 These people can receive uniqnames (and, in some cases, UMIDs) at the request of a sponsoring department or unit.